quasarframework/quasar-ui-qcalendar/packages/docs/src/markdown/developing/calendar-adapters.md

 `@timestamp-js/core`.
 The adapter fields are still present, and both timestamp fields represent the same Gregorian day.

 If you do pass `calendar-system`, explicit presentation props still win.
-For example, a Saka or Hijri view can render a local five-day work week with `:weekdays="[1, 2, 3, 4, 5]"` while keeping adapter-native date math and model values.
+For example, a Saka, Hijri, or Hebrew view can render a local five-day work week with `:weekdays="[1, 2, 3, 4, 5]"` while keeping adapter-native date math and model values.

 ## Adapter Fields